CAF Champions League

 The CAF Champions League, known for sponsorship purposes as the TotalEnergies CAF Champions League and formerly the African Cup of Champions Clubs, is an annual club football competition organized by the Confederation of African Football (CAF) and contested by top-division African clubs, deciding the competition winners through a round robin group stage to qualify for a double-legged knockout stage, and then a home and away final.
 It is the most prestigious club competition in African football.

-The winner of each season of the competition earns a berth for the FIFA Club World Cup, a tournament contested between the champion clubs from all six continental confederations, faces the winner of the CAF Confederation Cup in the following season's CAF Super Cup and from 2024 onwards, along with the next 4 best teams, a place in the new FIFA Intercontinental Cup.
+The winner of each season of the competition earns a berth for the FIFA Club World Cup, faces the winner of the CAF Confederation Cup in the following season's CAF Super Cup and from 2024 onwards, along with the next 4 best teams, a place in the new FIFA Intercontinental Cup.
 Clubs that finish as runners-up their national leagues, having not qualified for the Champions League, are eligible for the second-tier CAF Confederation Cup.

 Egyptian clubs have the highest number of victories (19 titles), followed by Morocco with 7.
 Egypt also has the largest number of winning teams, with four clubs having won the title.
 The competition has been won by 26 clubs, 12 of which have won it more than once.
 Al Ahly is the most successful club in the competition's history, having it a record 12 times.
-Pyramids FC are the current African champions, having beaten Mamelodi Sundowns F.C.
-3–2 on aggregate in the 2025 final.
+The current champions are Mamelodi Sundowns, having beaten AS FAR 2–1 on aggregate in the 2026 final.